rtCamp/api_playwright_utils/README.md

 `npx playwright test filename.test.js`

 ## Reporting
-Playwright offers in-built reporting tool as well as it also supports 3rd party reports.
-To use inbuild report one should just add `reporter: 'html'` in the config file and after each execution report will be generate.
-For more information about how to configure reports in playwright please goto :https://playwright.dev/docs/test-reporters
+Playwright has an in-built reporting tool, and it also supports 3rd party reports.
+To use in-built report, you should just add reporter: 'html' in the config file and after each execution, a report will be generated.
+For more information about how to configure reports in playwright, refer to the documentation :https://playwright.dev/docs/test-reporters

 ## BTW, We're Hiring!